 Do Powerball Numbers Have to Be In the Right Order to Win?

 The order of your first five Powerball numbers doesn't affect your chances of winning.
-So if you pick the numbers 1 3 9 13 17 and the Powerball 6, and the winning numbers come up 17 9 1 3 13 (6), you'll still win the jackpot.
-The red Powerball must be correctly guessed to count toward your winnings.
+If you pick the numbers 1 3 9 13 17 and the Powerball 6, and the winning numbers come up 17 9 1 3 13 (6), you'll still win the jackpot.

 How Many Balls Do You Need to Win a Powerball Prize?